-The following are a number of issues that can arise when installing VICE from source.
-If none of these options solve your problem, you may open an issue here, or email VICE's primary author (James W. Johnson) at giganano9@gmail.com.
+The following are a number of issues that can arise when manually installing VICE.
+If none of these options solve your problem, or if you attempted an installation with pip as opposed to installing manually, please open an issue here.